souldern/souldern.github.io/home/announcements/village-hall-open-2021.md

 Village hall bookings are now open.

-With affect from **15th April** the following can take place for 15 people
+With effect from **15th April** the following can take place for 15 people

 * children parties/activities with entertainer parent/child groups,